-- 1. May seek nominations for IRB membership and IRB Chair position(s) from the current IRB, Deans, Directors, the Faculty Assembly Chair, or others as appropriate. - a.
+- 1. May seek nominations for IRB membership from the current IRB, Deans, Directors, the Faculty Assembly Chair, or others as appropriate. - 2.
+Appoints the IRB Chair. - 3.
 Appointments are for a one-year term with an automatic annual renewal.
 Ending of a term should be accompanied by written notice.
-Justification is not required for notice of a member's or chair's term end (by either party). - 2.
-Appoints the IRB Chair(s), general members, and alternate members.
-Appoints at least one individual from each group listed below to be IRB members: - a.
-College of Education - b.
-College of Public Service - c.
-Helen and Arthur E. Johnson Beth-El College of Nursing and Health Sciences - d.
+Justification is not required for notice of a Chairperson's term end (by either party). - 4.
+Appoints one individual from each group listed below to be IRB members: - a.
+School of Education - b.
+Graduate School of Public Affairs - c.
+Beth-El College of Nursing and Health Sciences - d.
 College of Letters, Arts, and Sciences - e.
-Member-at-large (may be from any other college, school, or campus unit) - f.
-One person from the community (i.e., not an employee of the university) - g.
-One nonscientific member
+Member-at-large (may be from the College of Business or Engineering or any other group on campus). - 5.
+Shall appoint at least one person from the community (i.e., not an employee of the university), and one nonscientific member.
+One person may fill both roles. - 6.
+General Membership and Co-Chairperson Appointments: